Linking Selenium Sources to Ecosystems: Local and Global Perspectives

 Mining removes phosphate-rich beds and exposes organic carbon-rich waste rock to subaerial weathering.
 Waste rock is generated at a rate of 2.5 to 5 times that of mined ore.
 Individual dumps contain 6 to 70 million tons of waste-rock that is either contoured into hills, used as cross-valley fill, or used as back-fill in mine pits.
 Waste shale in comparison to ore, is more enriched in selenium (80 ppm Se v.
 50 ppm Se).
 In terms of Se chemistry, when Se hosted by organic matter in source rocks is exposed to the oxic conditions of the atmosphere and surface and ground water, Se is oxidized from relatively insoluble selenide and elemental Se to soluble oxyanions, selenite and selenate.
 Organic Se also can exist in the dissolved phase.

 Eight horses, approximately 250-300 sheep, and more than 250 tiger salamanders have died at seven mining sites because of acute dietary exposure to Se.
-Other detected, but inconclusively documented sheep-die-offs have ocurred and undetected die-offs of wildlife are highly probable.
 Elk are being evaluated for public health risks and permits for grazing have been suspended for some mine-disturbed areas.

-Our emphasis in determining Se sources is on marine oil shales, with 31 of the 47 basins considered in the analysis of petroleum basins being of type II kerogen (marine oil shales).
+Our emphasis in determining selenium sources was on marine oil shales, with 31 of the 47 basins considered in the analysis of petroleum basins being of type II kerogen (marine oil shales).
 The other 13 basins are of type III kerogen and/or coal (continental deposits) and three are of type I Kerogen (mainly lacustrine deposits).
-Thus coals are included as a subset of petroleum source rocks on our global conceptual model.
+Thus, mining of coal seams and their associated waste rock are primary geologic selenium sources that have the potential to affect aquatic ecosystems.
+Selenium release to the environment during coal burning for power generation can be direct during combustion or indirect from disposal of solid combustion waste (i.e., fly ash).